 Business doesn’t exist in a vacuum; it impacts and is impacted by the world around it.

 Global politics, community development, social issues, environmental protection, and interpersonal dynamics are all interwoven with business.
-Understanding how these factors influence your organization—and how you can use business to make a positive impact—can enable you to make strategic decisions that combine purpose and profit.
+Understanding how these factors influence your organization—and how you can use business to make a positive impact—can enable you to drive strategic decisions that combine purpose and profit.

-Harvard Business School Online offers four courses in the business in society subject area to prepare you with social impact skills: Global Business, Sustainable Business Strategy, Power and Influence for Positive Impact, and Sustainable Investing.
-Here’s a primer on each course to help you select the best fit.
+Harvard Business School Online offers six courses in the business in society subject area to equip you with social impact skills:

 Free E-Book: How to Be a Purpose-Driven, Global Business Professional